 Of course, this all transpires in the pro’s mind in about 8/10ths of a second.

 There is no chart or indicator in the world that can give you that information.
 That kind of thinking is the product of countless hours spent staring at the bids, offers, prints and market profile.
 It’s also the product of simply knowing how traders think.
 You can learn to think that way but you have to get past any previous notions you may have about what works and what doesn’t.

 Charts and indicators tell you what happened in the past.
 In order to make high probability entries and exits, you need to know what’s happening right now.
 It’s much more important.
-The movers and shakers may be looking to make some long-term trades based on technical analysis but if they see serious size step up and start to push the market against them, trust me when I tell you that they will adjust their positions accordingly.
+The movers and shakers may be looking to make some long-term trades based on fundamentals but if they see serious size step up and start to push the market against them, trust me when I tell you that they will adjust their positions accordingly.
 It matters not what the chart says at that point.
 Trend lines be damned.

 You have to learn to think like that.
 This is where the edge lies.
 If you can learn to think like that and then learn how to sit on your hands and wait for just those spots, you will have the foundation for a possible career in trading.